FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 Recommender Systems support the decision making processes of customers with personalized suggestions.
 They are widely used and influence the daily life of almost everyone in different domains like e-commerce, social media, or entertainment.
 Quite often the dimension of time plays a dominant role in the generation of a relevant recommendation.
-Which user interaction occurred just before we want to provide a recommendation?
+Which user interaction occurred just before the point of time where we want to provide a recommendation?
 How many interactions ago did the user interact with an item like this one?
 Traditional user-item recommenders often neglect the dimension of time completely.
 This means that many traditional recommenders find for each user a latent representation based on the user's